DAS is a Scottish Government-backed debt management scheme which allows you to repay your debts through a debt payment programme.

 Make no other payment to a creditor taking part in the programme other than a payment due under the programme (except for a continuing liability)

-Not apply or obtain credit unless permitted by the DAS Administrator
+Not apply or obtain credit over and above the allowed amount unless permitted by the DAS Administrator

 Notify their money adviser or the DAS Administrator of a change of address or any changes to circumstances within seven days